bryandaniel1/operation-monitor/readme.md

 		- Click "New..." to create a new JDBC resource.

-		- Enter "jdbc/geolocations" for the JNDI Name and select "MySQLConnPool" for the Pool Name.
+		- Enter "jdbc/stockSearch" for the JNDI Name and select "StockSearchPool" for the Pool Name.

 		- Click "OK" to save the new resource.